bharatimalik/Speed_Camera_Violations/README.md

 ## Road-map

 * Data exploration and first version has made me comfortable with Tableau.
 It also gave me an understanding about the topic at hand.
-For revised version, I could use advanced and interactive features of Tableau to represent the same information.
-There is also a possibility to find any new insights using data wrangling.
+For revised version, I could use more advanced and interactive features of Tableau to represent the same information.
+I may also be able to find any new insights using further data wrangling.